potassco/clorm/docs/clorm/predicate.rst

 * Predicate names: by default the name of the predicate is determined from the class name with the first letter translated to lower-case.
-* Field order: the order of declared fields in the predicate class definition is important.
+* Term definition order: the order of declared term defintions in the predicate class is important.
-* Field names: besides the Python keywords that should not be used as keywords, ClORM also disallows three reserved words: ``raw``, ``meta``, and ``clone`` as these are used as properties or functions of a ``Predicate`` object.
+* Term names: besides the Python keywords, ClORM also disallows the following reserved words: ``raw``, ``meta``, ``clone``, ``TermDefn`` as these are used as properties or functions of a ``Predicate`` object.
-* Constant vs string: ``"bob"`` and ``"Sydney uni"`` are both Python strings but because of the declaration of ``entity`` as a ``ConstantField`` this ensures that the Python string ``"bob"`` is treated as an ASP constant.
-Note: currently it is the users responsibility to ensure that the Python string passed to a constant field satisfies the syntactic restriction.
+* Constant vs string: ``"bob"`` and ``"Sydney uni"`` are both Python strings but because of the declaration of ``entity`` as a ``ConstantTermDefn`` this ensures that the Python string ``"bob"`` is treated as an ASP constant.
+Note however that currently it is the users responsibility to ensure that the Python string passed to a constant term satisfies the syntactic restriction.
-* The use of a default value: all the simple field types support the specification of a default value.
+* The use of a default value: all term types support the specification of a default value.

 Overriding the Predicate Name